solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Whiteboard design session/WDS trainer guide - Migrate and modernize case for Linux and OSS DB to Azure.md

 1. What is the estimated cost for the workloads after being migrated to Azure IaaS?

-    Be sure to cover all aspects of the design, including the primary site, disaster recovery (DR) solution, backup solution, and monitoring costs
+    Be sure to cover all aspects of the design, including the primary site, disaster recovery (DR) solution, backup solution, and monitoring costs.

     What's the best option for hosting the MySQL database workloads?